12 Sources

 YouTube is experimenting with AI-generated video overviews for select search queries, aiming to provide users with more relevant content snippets without watching entire videos.

-YouTube, the Google-owned video platform, is testing a new AI-driven feature called "AI Overviews" for its search results.
-This experimental tool aims to enhance user experience by providing more targeted and relevant video content snippets based on specific search queries 1.
+YouTube, the Google-owned video platform, is testing a new feature that uses artificial intelligence to provide users with more targeted search results.
+This experiment, currently limited to a small group of YouTube Premium members in the US, aims to enhance the user experience by offering relevant video snippets based on specific search queries 1.

 7 Sources